How To Repair and Replace Veneer On Wood Furniture

 We've put together an in depth tutorial demonstrating many different techniques to repair and replace veneer on wood and furniture.

-In the above video, Rod Keyser has packed all sorts of Veneering tips, techniques and how to's into this super informative video as he takes us along on his journey as he restores a vintage cedar chest with monumental veneer problems.
+In the above video, Rod Keyser has packed all sorts of "how to" replace wood veneer tips and techniques into this super informative video as he takes us along on his journey as he restores a vintage cedar chest with monumental veneer problems.

 Video Tutorial Information